Enable bidirectional ticketing in ITSI

 - Click the If dropdown list and choose the option the <Ticketing System> incident associated with the episode has.
 The option only appears if you installed the CIM as well as the correct Splunk add-on for your ticketing system.

 - Configure a condition for when a field in an external linked ticket changes.
 See the following example:

 If state matches 6 (Resolved) then change status to Resolved for the episode.

 - Build out your aggregation policy so that each important change in your external ticketing system has an action rule that updates the corresponding episode in ITSI.

 For example, the action rules for state changes might look like this:

 Test the integration to make sure you configured the fields correctly.

-- The next time the aggregation policy creates a ticket in your external ticketing system, update one of the field values for which you created an action rule.
+- Go to ServiceNow and update one of the field values for which you created an action rule.
 For example, change the ticket status from

-- Go back to Episode Review in ITSI and confirm that the corresponding field was updated in the episode.
-Note that the field might take several minutes to update.
+- Go back to Episode Review in ITSI and confirm that the corresponding field was updated within the episode.
+The field might take several minutes to update.